LACRIMAL BONE ANATOMY

 • Forms posterior boundary of lacrimal sac fossa

-• Participates in tear collection and drainage
+• Participates in your tear collection and drainage

 Lacrimal Groove